joelpt/sublimetext-print-to-html/README.md

  * Use ST2's internal scope and color data from a buffer to produce an exact replica of a file from ST2 in HTML form.
 The current approach using Pygments has limitations regarding formats unknown by Pygments (e.g. Markdown) and documents with mixed syntaxes (e.g. PHP embedded in HTML).
  * Support different color schemes.
- * Only print current selection(s) OR print selected text with a highlighted background.

 ## Credits